icon-community/icon.community/content/blog/2021/2021-10-26-icon-s-expanding-ecosystem.md

 title: "ICON’s Expanding Ecosystem"
 date: 2021-10-26
 slug: icons-expanding-ecosystem-ec2eaf481be4
-description: ICON’s ecosystem is expected for explosive growth as integration with BTP partner blockchains Moonbeam, Binance Smart Chain, Near, Edgeware, and Harmony make possible interactions ranging from basic token transfer to more complex transactions.
+description: ICON’s ecosystem is expected for explosive growth as integration with BTP partner blockchains Moonbeam, BNB Smart Chain, Near, Edgeware, and Harmony make possible interactions ranging from basic token transfer to more complex transactions.
 ---

 The ICON Project is at a momentous time in its history as the new mainnet is scheduled for launch by the first week of November ([see recent timeline announcement here](https://twitter.com/helloiconworld/status/1451461964316626947?s=20)).